libra/website/docs/my-first-transaction.md

 libra%
 ```

-If you have problems building the client and connecting to the testnet, refer to the [troubleshooting section](#troubleshooting).
+If you have problems building the client and connecting to the testnet, refer to the [troubleshoot building and running](#troubleshooting).

 **Note**: If you would like to run a validator node locally on your system, follow the instructions in [Run A Local Validator Node](#run-a-local-validator-node).
 The instructions for creating accounts, minting coins, and performing a transaction are the same as that for a node on testnet.